facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Loss or reduction of certain kinds of pension income

-To appeal the decision, first, you must request a reconsideration of the initial determination.
-A request for reconsideration can be done by calling the Social Security Administration 1-800 number (800-772-1213) as well as by writing to the Social Security Administration.
+1. To appeal the decision, first, you must request a reconsideration of the initial determination.
+A request for reconsideration can be made by calling the Social Security Administration at 1-800-772-1213 or by writing to your local Social Security office.

 Concerned about your IRMAA exposure?

 If you're concerned about your IRMAA exposure, contact us today.
-We are well aware of these brackets, their potential impact, when you might intentionally pursue an adjustment, and the tools available to plan for these costs.
+We are well aware of these brackets and when you might intentionally pursue an adjustment or not, plus the tools available to plan for these costs.

-If you received an IRMAA letter, feel free to share your letter with us for discussion, or if you have any questions.
+If you received an IRMAA letter, feel free to share your letter with us for discussion or if you have any questions.
+You can securely share your IRMAA letter with us here: www.openwindowFS.com/share.